Kristin Chenoweth

 Early Career

-She spent the nineties acting in regional productions and Off-Broadway plays including "Babes in Arms," "Phantom," "The Fantasticks," and "Box Office of the Damned."
+Chenoweth spent the nineties acting in regional productions and Off-Broadway plays, including "Babes in Arms," "Phantom," "The Fantasticks," and "Box Office of the Damned."
 Her Broadway debut came in 1997 with a role in the musical "Steel Pier," and for her performance, she was awarded a Theatre World Award.
 In 1999, she appeared in the Broadway revival "You're A Good Man, Charlie Brown," starring as the title character's younger sister.
 She won the Tony and Drama Desk award for her performance.
-She also made her television debut in 1999 with a role in the mini-series "Paramour" and an appearance on the children's series "The Wonderful World of Disney."
+Kristin also made her television debut in 1999 with a role in the mini-series "Paramour" and an appearance on the children's series "The Wonderful World of Disney."
 In 2003, she became known to mainstream audiences with her role as Glinda in the Broadway play "Wicked."

 (Photo by Kevin Winter/Getty Images)